knowledgeboard/knowledgeboard.github.io/templates/blog.md

 imagine what part of the group is trying to hit on that, which I am enabling because I'm gone.
 So we'll see how it works for us.
 There's always gonna be someone looking into that.

+### 2024-07-04 15:11

+I've moved into a new place!
+Luckily I was able to check in earlier so I didn't have to wait such a long time at the hotel or somewhere else.

+Ilaria's talk now, then zoom with Anu for a moment and then want to fit in gym and the evening presentation + maybe meeting some guys from the student party.